SerhiiYahdzhyiev/thesis/README.md

 - `code` - subdirectory holding source codes for tools and programs used to complete this thesis

+- `scripts` - subdirectory holding some supporting helper scripts used to gather data for this research

 ## Dependencies/Requirements

 1. [Tex Live](https://tug.org/texlive/). - A distribution of LaTeX that I've used.